 We don’t know why Google has waited so long before entering into the podcast game, but it’s better late than never.

 This tells us one thing, Google Play Music’s lifetime is very short, it’s a dying app anyway.
-YouTube Music will become Google’s default music streaming service anytime soon.
+YouTube Music will become Google’s default streaming music service anytime soon.

 So go ahead and download it from the Play Store, it’s free.
 You’ll likely find your favorite podcasts there, since more than 2 million podcasts will be added on launch day, according to Google.